Break-In Oil – What Is It & When To Use It

 An engine rebuild is a complex procedure that can take weeks or months to complete.
 The engine break-in process is the final step in the journey.
 This ensures that all surfaces within the engine are fully mated, particularly the piston rings and valvetrain.
 A proper break-in is vital to a successful build.

 For this reason, it is crucial to choose the correct engine lubricant.
+Engine break-in oil is a specialized oil with a complex job.

 They use conventional oils for two reasons.
 Conventional oil provides full hydrodynamic films.
 It also allows for enough friction and heat to wear mating parts together.